 - Sufferers may move from one disorder to another.

-An eating disorder is seen as a ‘co-occurring’ condition, as it can be caused by an addiction or can lead into alcohol or drugs addiction.
+An eating disorder is seen as a ‘co-occurring’ condition, as it can be caused by an alcohol addiction or can lead into alcohol addiction.
 For example, alcohol consumption may cause appetite suppression.
 In time, this leads to significant weight loss, which can then trigger the onset of an eating disorder.
 The opposite situation is also possible, whereby a pre-existent, untreated eating disorder may re-emerge once alcohol or drugs are no longer used.

-Castle Craig advises a comprehensive residential rehab treatment programme to maximise the chances of a successful recovery, so that therapy can address the eating disorder and the alcohol or drug addiction simultaneously.
+Eating disorders and alcohol abuse are both long-term illnesses which require intensive treatment.
+When an eating disorder is diagnosed alongside a drug or alcohol addiction, Castle Craig advises a comprehensive residential rehab treatment programme to maximise the chances of a successful recovery, so that therapy can address the eating disorder and the alcohol or drug addiction simultaneously.
 We also recommend a joined-up approach to care, where both disorders are treated on one site and by a team of medical and mental health specialists who are communicating with and updating each other as to the patient’s progress.